-Answer: Anyone in the unit who is under the age of 18 can serve as the OA unit representative for the unit, provided they are a dues-paid member of the Order of the Arrow.
-They should be appointed by the senior youth leader in the unit, and will be a member of the respective youth leadership team in your unit and invited to attend lodge and chapter meetings.
+Answer: Anyone in a Scouts BSA troop who is under the age of 18 can serve as the troop's OA unit representative, provided they are a duespaid member of the Order of the Arrow.
+In Venturing and Sea Scouting units, any OA dues-paid member under the age of 21 can serve in the role.
+They should be appointed by the senior youth leader in the unit, and will be a member of the respective youth leadership team in the unit and invited to attend lodge and chapter meetings.